Did They Think We Wouldn’t Notice?

 This is why Justice-Denied exists.
 Not to relitigate every issue forever—but to document, to verify, and to show how easily “official truth” can form when no one is expected to check.

 Because when court orders read like curated narratives, when citations are treated as decoration instead of accountability, and when bright-line rules can be neutralized by labels, something larger than any single case is damaged: public trust.
-People stop believing the system is disciplined by evidence.
-They stop believing outcomes are tethered to the record.
-And once that skepticism hardens into cynicism, it doesn’t stay neatly contained to one courtroom or one litigant—it spreads outward, quietly, into juries, communities, and civic life.
+People stop believing outcomes are tethered to the record.
+They start believing the outcome was chosen first, and the reasoning was assembled afterward.

-A system that depends on public trust should not also depend on public inattention.
 That’s why we link primary materials.
 That’s why we show our work.
 Not because everyone will read it—but because a system that asks the public for deference must be able to withstand scrutiny.
-And if the details look “minor,” it’s only because most people never see what those details can do.
+And if the details look “minor,” it’s only because most people never see what those details can do—until they do.